Tampa Bay Buccaneers vs. New England Patriots NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Patriots stats and trends

-- New England's games this year have not gone over the total in three opportunities.
+- New England's games this season have not gone over any of three set point totals.

-- This year the Patriots have turned the ball over five times, one more than the Buccaneers' takeaways (4).
+- The Patriots have turned the ball over five times this season, one more turnover than the Buccaneers have forced (4).

 Home and road insights